dojo/docs/dojo/_base/lang.rst

 mixin()
 =======
 mixin() is a simple utility function for mixing objects together.
 Mixin combines two objects from right to left, overwriting the left-most object, and returning the newly mixed object for use. mixin() is very similar to ``extend()`` but only works on objects, whereas extend explicitly extends an object.prototype.
-Merging two objects

 Simple Mixes